-- Front Arrow: The front arrow on a tray is used to mark its facing, as well as the origin point for the unit's Ranged Attacks. - Individual Models: These represent the total Wounds of a unit and are removed as the unit suffers damage.
-If the last model is removed from a unit, the unit is destroyed and removed from the battlefield. - Line of Sight Arcs: These guides are used to determine what a unit can and cannot see, and also if another unit is in its Front, Flank, or Rear.
+- Front Arrow: The front arrow on a tray is used to mark its facing, as well as the origin point for the unit's Ranged Attacks. - Individual Models: Models represent the overall health of a unit, and are usually removed as the unit suffers damage.
+Usually, 1 model represents 1 Wound.
+Some Abilities and special rules, however, might modify this (see Wounds, Pg.
+22).
+When the last Wound is lost from a unit, it is destroyed and removed from the battlefield. - Line of Sight Arcs: These guides are used to determine what a unit can and cannot see, and also if another unit is in its Front, Flank, or Rear.
 This will be covered more in Line of Sight (pg.
 14). - Ranks: While the individual models on a tray represent the unit's overall health, the remaining ranks in a unit determine most game effects.
 Each Infantry Unit is composed of 3 ranks, while each Cavalry Unit is composed of 2 ranks.
-Solo units do not have ranks, since they usually consist of only a single model.
+Solo units only ever have a single rank.